 In 1972 British Rail closed the line completely putting the 127-year story to an end.

 In 1968 the Rev Richard Paten purchased BR class '5' 4-6-0 No 73050 for £3,000- its scrap value.
-His intention was to display it on a plinth outside the local technology college.
+His intention was to display it on a plinth outside the local technical college.
 Because the locomotive was found to be in good condition there was resistance to the idea of 73050 being 'stuffed', with many suggesting it be restored.

 On 28th March 1969 the Peterborough branch of the East Anglia Locomotive Preservation Society was established.
 The aim was to purchase and restore the BR Pacific No 70000 Britannia.
 By 1970 the local branch was sufficiently strong to form its own association- the Peterborough Locomotive Society (PLS).